David Foucault

-David Foucault (born February 7, 1989) is a Canadian football offensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
+David Foucault (born February 7, 1989) is a Canadian professional football offensive lineman for the BC Lions of the Canadian Football League (CFL).
 He played Canadian Interuniversity Sport (CIS) football for the Montreal Carabins.
-He has also played for the Carolina Panthers of the National Football League (NFL) and the BC Lions and Montreal Alouettes of the CFL.
+He has also played for the Carolina Panthers of the National Football League (NFL) and the Montreal Alouettes and Edmonton Elks of the CFL.

 Professional career

-Foucault was selected fifth overall by the Montreal Alouettes (CFL) in the 2014 CFL Draft.
-Along with Antoine Pruneau, he became one of the first two Montreal Carabins chosen in the first round of the CFL Draft.
-The Alouettes would continue to hold his player rights until April 2017.
+Foucault was selected fifth overall by the Montreal Alouettes (CFL) in the 2014 CFL draft.
+Along with Antoine Pruneau, he became one of the first two Montreal Carabins chosen in the first round of the CFL draft.
+The Alouettes continued to hold his player rights until April 2017.

 Carolina Panthers

 2014 season

 Unlike fellow Québécois NFL rookie Laurent Duvernay-Tardif, Foucault was not drafted into the NFL, but he was invited to the Carolina Panthers, the Indianapolis Colts, and the Miami Dolphins rookie camps.
 He attended the Panthers' camp because the team had fewer offensive linemen competing for positions than the Colts and the Dolphins.
 The Panthers signed him following the tryout.
 On August 31, the team announced that Foucault had made the final 53-man roster.